Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 If there is a cycle, it can be rent.
 If there is a law, it can be broken.
 If there is a purpose, it can be destroyed.
 This is the only truth.

 Focus – The Cultist kneels before a Shrine of Lazarolth and begs for the highest gift Lazarolth can bestow.
 The Cultist promises to commit a specific act of great devotion far in excess of anything they have ever done before for Lazarolth if they bring the target deceased person back to life.
-This is a sacred oath, and should the Cultist fail to complete this after the Rite succeeds, they will become Cursed and rendered unable to use Shrines of Lazarolth to dispose of the condition.
+This is a sacred oath, and should the Cultist fail to complete this after the Rite succeeds, they will become Damned and rendered unable to use Shrines of Lazarolth to dispose of the condition.

 Act – The Cultist rises, and commands a Wandering Soul they control that was summoned with an object of importance to the target deceased into an Oblivion Gaol.